C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage_v2.md

 ### 2.a Source Criticism in the Digital Age — 30 minutes

 Approaching code as a historical source does not require you to become a programmer—but it does require developing a new kind of literacy.
-Just as art historians learn to see paintings differently than casual viewers, and musicologists learn to hear compositions with trained attention, historians of computing must learn to read code with awareness of its technical, textual, and cultural dimensions simultaneously.
 This lesson develops that awareness without assuming prior programming experience, while recognizing that code is not simply "text in another language" but a distinctive form of human expression with its own material and logical properties.

 The relationship between historical analysis and technical understanding operates at several levels: